Killandio/Killandio/README.md

 ### 🎯 Current Focus

-Currently, I’m focused on deepening my knowledge in **Python** and **SQL**, using these languages to build a strong foundation in programming and data handling.
+Currently, I’m focused on deepening my knowledge in **Python** and **SQL**, using these languages to build a solid foundation in programming and data handling.
 I plan to apply these skills in practical projects and am constantly seeking to learn new concepts, especially in areas like artificial intelligence and automation.

+- ✅ **Python Course by Curso em Vídeo**:
+  - Completed all exercises from **Mundo 1 (Fundamentals)**.
+  - Currently working on challenges from **Mundo 2 (Control Structures)** and **Mundo 3 (Compound Structures)**.
+  - Exploring practical applications of Python in data handling and problem-solving.

 ---